GitMarkLab/Igus-Robolink-Robot-Python-Control/README.md

 ### Class_IgusRobolink.py
 This is a basic class to initialize and run the Igus Robolink Robot.
+In my case it is an RL-DCi-5S-M
 It has the following capabilities:
 - Initialize and automatic check if the robot is already referenced.
 Otherwise it will automatically run an referencing sequence
 - run in cartesien coordinates to a relative (moveo) or absolute position (move). the callback is "done" if a defined position is done